 You’ve reached the depths of cloud automation and are completely overwhelmed by the different terms, tools and applications?
 You read the name of Zapier, Zaps, Workflows and Integrations everywhere and you don’t know what to think anymore?
 Feel you.

-TL;TR Zapier alternative: Integromat
+TL;TR Check Out: Integromat

 We would like to take this opportunity to present Zapier alternatives and give you an overview of some common cloud automation tools that we think are worth mentioning.
 Of course, we’ll go into detail about Zapier in advance, but then we’ll start with the Zapier alternatives and what seems worthwhile and useful.